aizem69/vylt/README.md

-# VYLT – The Grind Vault 🏋️‍♂️
+VYLT – The Grind Vault 🏋️‍♂️

-**VYLT (Visualise Your Life Transformation)** is a personal fitness tracking web app built with Flask.
+VYLT (Visualise Your Life Transformation) is a personal fitness tracking web app built with Flask.
 Developed from scratch while working full-time factory shifts, this MVP is proof of commitment, consistency, and passion for becoming a backend Python developer.

----

-## 💡 Features
+Features

 ✅ User Registration & Login (Session-based)
 ✅ Weight Logging + BMI Calculation